-First – in specific scenarios – the Database Directive could provide the data controller with a right on its database.
-From one side, the Database Directive establishes the protection of databases by copyright if they are original.
-From the other side, it rules that non-original databases can be protected at certain conditions with the sui generis right, i.e. a specific property right for databases that is unrelated to other forms of protection – such as copyright.
-The goal pursued by the Database Directive is to safeguard the position of database makers against misappropriation of the results of their financial and professional investment.
+First, in specific situations, the Database Directive could provide the data controller with a right to its database.
+While the Database Directive establishes the protection of databases by copyright if they are original, it also rules that non-original databases can be protected under certain conditions with the use of a sui generis right: i.e., a specific property right for databases that is unrelated to other forms of protection, such as copyright.
+The goal of the Database Directive is to safeguard the position of database makers against misappropriation of the results of their financial and professional investment.
 The investment protection is guaranteed by the right to “prevent extraction and/or reutilization of the whole or of a substantial part, evaluated qualitatively or quantitatively, of the contents of that database.”
-However, the scope of application of the sui generis database right is very narrow, since it concerns only the overall dataset (or a substantial part of it) and not individual data or sections of the dataset and it does not involve the data production but only the dataset compilation.
-In other words, it only protects the structure of the database, when its development involves a significant degree of investment.
+However, the scope of application of the sui generis database right is very narrow, as it concerns only the overall dataset, or a substantial part of it, and not individual data or sections of the dataset and it does not involve the data production but only the dataset compilation.
+In essence, it protects only the structure of the database, although its development involves a significant degree of investment.

-Second and third, the combination of the GDPR and the Regulation on free flow of non-personal data is simplifying the circulation of data and, therefore, the scenario in which data controllers operate.
-Indeed, both the GDPR and the Regulation (EU) 2018/1807 establish a general principle of free movement of (personal and non-personal) data.
-The main difference in the two sets of rules is in the reasons that can be put forward to limit free movement of their respective data spheres.
-For non-personal data, free movement may be limited by national authorities only on grounds of public security in compliance with the principle of proportionality.
-Instead, pursuant to the GDPR, “the free movement of personal data […] shall neither be restricted nor prohibited for reasons connected with the protection of natural persons with regard to the processing of personal data.”
-That is, other reasons are allowed in principle.
-This difference means that Member States have more freedom of action when restricting the free flow of personal data (under the GDPR) than they have when restricting the free flow of non-personal data (under Regulation 2018/1807).
-As a consequence, an obligation of personal data localization for a data controller might stem from a reason – different from the protection of personal data – which would not be valid for the Regulation (EU) 2018/1807, because it is not based on public security.
+The second and third legislative measures, the GDPR and the Regulation on the free flow of non-personal data are simplifying the circulation of data and, therefore, the circumstances in which data controllers operate.
+Indeed, both the GDPR and the EU Regulation 2018/1807 establish a general principle of free movement of personal and non-personal data.
+The main difference in the two sets of rules lies in the justifications that are offered for limiting the free movement of their respective data spheres.
+According to the Regulation on the free flow of non-personal data, free movement may be limited by national authorities only on the grounds of public security in compliance with the principle of proportionality.
+In contrast, the GDPR acknowledges other reasons for limiting the movement of data, stating that, “the free movement of personal data […] shall neither be restricted nor prohibited for reasons connected with the protection of natural persons with regard to the processing of personal data.”
+This means that, in principle, other reasons can be considered.
+This difference between the two regulations means that EU member states have more freedom of action when restricting the free flow of personal data under the GDPR than they have when restricting the free flow of non-personal data under Regulation 2018/1807.
+As a consequence, an obligation of personal data localization for a data controller might stem from a reason other than that of the protection of personal data, which would not be valid under EU Regulation 2018/1807, because it is not based on public security.
 Paradoxically, then, the data controller might be limited in moving only a part of its mixed dataset.
-Considering the mentioned complexities and costs in distinguishing the data within a set, the result would most likely be the prevalence of the restriction of the free flow of the overall dataset – since the mixed dataset composed of inextricably linked data would fall under the scope of GDPR.
+Considering the already mentioned complexities and costs in distinguishing the data within a set, the result would most likely be that the restriction on the free flow of the overall dataset would prevail, since the mixed dataset composed of inextricably linked data would fall under the scope of GDPR.